MSc in Political Theory Research

 The MSc in Political Theory Research provides an advanced level of formal training in research techniques and methodology, and will equip you with advanced level substantive knowledge in this sub-area of the discipline.
 If you are successful in the degree you will attain a proven competence in reasoning in political philosophy and methods and approaches in political theory.
 You will design your research project and write a short thesis under expert supervision.

-Upon the successful completion of your MSc you will be expected to continue your studies in pursuit of a research degree (DPhil) in a relevant area of political theory.
+Upon the successful completion of your MSc you can apply to continue your studies in pursuit of a research degree (DPhil) in a relevant area of political theory.
 You should include at least some indication of the topic of your eventual doctorate in your application.
 Do not worry if you do not yet have a detailed thesis outline: the MSc programme is intended to help you to develop a detailed research proposal.

 The Department of Politics and International Relations (DPIR) is internationally recognised as a leading centre for teaching and research in political theory and counts among its members a number of acknowledged authorities within this discipline.
 It is also home to research centres and programmes within this field, including the Oxford Political Theory Network and the Centre for the Study of Social Justice.